Wednesday, 12th February 2020

 The Day Ahead

-It’s a particularly quiet day on the Eurozone economic calendar.
+It’s another particularly quiet day on the Eurozone economic calendar.
 There are no material stats due out of the Eurozone to provide the majors with direction.

-In the futures markets, at the time of writing, the DAX was down by 25.5 points, with the Dow down by 7 points.
+In the futures markets, at the time of writing, the DAX was up by 95 points, with the Dow up by 57 points.

 This article was originally posted on FX Empire